 The process of resetting an iPhone 8, X or 11 is different from previous models.
 Here’s how to reset the latest Apple iPhones in the event of a crash or freeze.
 Uh oh, your nice and expensive iPhone, but it’s not working properly.
 Maybe it freezes or runs too slowly.
 Whatever the reason, you can reset your iPhone and correct the errors.

 When putting the phone into recovery mode, you can try updating iOS to see if this fixes the problem without losing the content and settings.
 If it works, great.
 Otherwise, a reset attempts to reset the phone by erasing all the data and installing iOS from scratch.
-If resetting solves your problem, you can then configure your phone as a new device or try to reset it to its previous state via a backup
+If resetting solves your problem, you can then configure your phone as

 The process of putting recent iPhones (iPhone 8 and later) into recovery mode is different than older iPhones.
 Here’s how to do it.